-Each input consists of a high impedance buffer followed by a switch to select ac or ac+dc coupling, then a series of gain stages leading to an A/D converter.
-Selection of the input gain and the sampling of the A/D converter are under the control of the DSP.
+After the selectable heterodyning and filtering, there is a series of gain stages leading to an A/D converter.
+Selection of the input gain, the heterodyning and the sampling of the A/D converter is under the control of the DSP.
 There is an autozero switch at the front end for dc accuracy.